Labbeti/aac-datasets/README.md

 ## Requirements

 This package has been developped for Ubuntu 20.04, and it is expected to work on most Linux-based distributions.
+It has been tested with Python versions 3.7 and 3.13.

 ### Python packages

 Python requirements are automatically installed when using pip on this repository.